 In this work we developed an understanding of entanglement in terms of local unitary groups of stabilizers.
 This provides entanglement with a clear physical meaning, as corresponding to unitary transformations that act on disjoint parts of a system but are nevertheless equivalent to each other.
 It also provides a clear mathematical setting for characterizing entanglement, in terms of quotients of the stabilizer group and its subgroups.
-We showed that monogamy of entanglement is a consequence of the structure of the entanglement groups and we showed that this perspective on entanglement underlies several well-known quantum tasks.
+We explored the general structure of entanglement groups and showed that monogamy of entanglement is a consequence.
+We explored the extension to mixed states and showed that for a separable state, although the entanglement group need not be trivial, it can always be understood as arising from entanglement with a purifying system.
+Finally, we showed that this perspective on entanglement underlies several well-known quantum tasks.

 As in section \ref{sect:classifying}, this understanding allows us to classify types of entanglement in terms of local unitary stabilizers, where two local unitary stabilizer groups are identified if they are the same up to conjugation by a local unitary transformation.
 The idea that entanglement is invariant under local unitary transformations has been a theme in the literature and plays a role in other approaches to classifying types of entanglement.